 - Mains powered

-Hair is the bane of most vacuum cleaners, but Shark got this sorted with its Anti Hair Wrap technology, which we first saw put to use in the company’s excellent, but bulky, AZ910UKT.
-Now the technology is back but in a slightly smaller product, the Shark Anti Hair Wrap Corded Stick Vacuum Cleaner HZ400UKT.
+Hair is the bane of most vacuum cleaners, becoming entwined around the brush and a general nuisance to rid.
+Shark tackles this issue with its Anti Hair Wrap technology, first introduced in the company’s excellent, but bulky, AZ910UKT.
+The technology returns, but this time in a slightly more compact unit in the form of the Shark Anti Hair Wrap Corded Stick Vacuum Cleaner HZ400UKT.

 Shark Anti Hair Wrap Corded Stick Vacuum Cleaner HZ400UKT – What you need to know

-- Hard floor test – A single swipe through our rice picked up all of the grains without leaving one behind.
+- Hard floor test – A single swipe through our rice picked up all grains off the floor

-- Pet hair pick up – A few swipes were needed to pull out the worst of the dirt, but we had a completely clean carpet at the end.
+- Pet hair pick up – A few swipes were needed to pull out the worst of the dirt, but we had a completely clean carpet in the end

 Related: Best vacuum cleaner